TINTYPE TUESDAY: Bette Davis’s Unrequited Love Affair—With Dogs

 Take, for instance, this lovely note to Wallis: “Scab not off nose yet.
 And nose still very red.
 Am hoping it will be alright by Thursday [October 9] when I get in.”
 Mercifully, it was, and she resumed shooting the next day—with a massive piece of adhesive tape covering her now-healed nose, just to give her co-stars a laugh and her producers a good honest scare.

-TINTYPE TUESDAY is a weekly feature on Sister Celluloid, with fabulous classic movie pix (and usually a bit of backstory!) to help you make it to Hump Day!
+TINTYPE TUESDAY is a regular feature on Sister Celluloid, with fabulous classic movie pix (and usually a bit of backstory!) to help you make it to Hump Day!
 For previous editions, just click here—and why not bookmark the page, to make sure you never miss a week?